Dental Crowns Procedure and Treatment

 Crowns can be made of a variety of different materials and new materials are continually being introduced.
 Some of the most popular options are listed below:

-Porcelain bonded to precious or non-precious metal: this is what most crowns are made from.
+Porcelain bonded to precious or non-precious metal: This is what most crowns are made from.
 A precious or non-precious metal base is made and then porcelain is applied in layers over it.

-Porcelain crowns: these crowns are made entirely out of porcelain and are not as strong as bonded crowns, but they can look very natural and are most often used for front teeth.
+Porcelain crowns: These crowns are made entirely out of porcelain and are not as strong as bonded crowns, but they can look very natural and are most often used for front teeth.

-All-ceramic crowns: this modern technique offers a metal-free alternative, which can give the strength of a bonded crown and the appearance of a porcelain crown.
+All-ceramic crowns: This modern technique offers a metal-free alternative, which can give the strength of a bonded crown and the appearance of a porcelain crown.
 Therefore, it is suitable for use in all areas of the mouth.

 How is a crown prepared?

 The dentist will prepare the tooth to the ideal shape for the crown.
-This will involve removing most of the outer surface, and leaving a strong inner core.
+This will involve removing most of the outer surface and leaving a strong inner core.
 The amount of the tooth removed will be the same as the thickness of the crown.
-Once the tooth is shaped, the dentist will take an impression (mould) if the prepared tooth, one of the opposite jaw and possibly another to mark the way you bite together.
+Once the tooth is shaped, the dentist will take an impression (mold) if the prepared tooth, one of the opposite jaw and possibly another to mark the way you bite together.

 The impressions will then be given to the dental technician, along with an appropriate shade and other information needed for the crown to be made.